-With the government's central message during the Coronavirus epidemic to 'stay at home, protect the NHS and save lives', limiting the number of times you need to visit a supermarket with smart shopping and an inventive use of your store cupboard, will go far to help the countrywide effort to socially distance ourselves.
+With 'lockdown 2' well under way the government's central message is again to stay at home and help protect the NHS from being overwhelmed this winter.
+Limiting the number of times you need to visit a supermarket with smart shopping and an inventive use of your store cupboard, will go far to help the countrywide effort to socially distance ourselves.

 Here is a few top tips on how to use your store cupboard wisely:

 In order to preserve the colour texture and taste of vegetables, it’s important to blanch them before freezing.
 Leafy greens, broccoli and peas can all be blanched for 2 minutes in boiling water.
 Then plunge into ice water.
 Once cooled arrange into Tupperware, label and freeze.

 If you’re worried about your perishables going out of date, faster than you can eat them, choose to stock up on root vegetables like onions, potatoes and squash.
 They have a longer shelf life and are so versatile – roasted, mashed or blitzed into a soup.